It was cold and wet last night. Leaves, just

 I wrote a letter about Halloween the other

 day, the Halloween I loved when I was a kid.
-Its been a
+It’s been a

 while since I was a kid.
 I was born at mid-century, mid-20th